BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 2. Now that we have the record of the times the metrics changed and it's values for every class or method, the main function calls the `process_metrics_track_record(repository_name, metrics_track_record)`, which will generate the metrics statistics (`Minimum`, `Maximum`, `Average` and `Third Quartile`) for every metric (`cbo`, `cboModified`, `wmc` and `rfc`), which allow us to have a better understanding of the metrics behavior over time.
 Those statistics will be stored in the `METRICS_STATISTICS_DIRECTORY_PATH + "/" + repository_name + "-" + CHANGED_METHODS_CSV_FILENAME` file.
 3. Finally, with those statistics generated and stored in the `METRICS_STATISTICS_DIRECTORY_PATH + "/" + repository_name + "-" + CHANGED_METHODS_CSV_FILENAME` csv file, the main funcion call the `sort_csv_by_changes(repository_name)` function that is going to sort the lines of the metrics statistics csv file by the `Changed` column, which is the number of times the metrics changed.
 The top changes will be stored in the `METRICS_STATISTICS_DIRECTORY_PATH + "/" + repository_name + "-" + SORTED_CHANGED_METHODS_CSV_FILENAME` csv file.
 4. Now, that we have the sorted csv file, the main function will call the `os.remove` to delete the old, unsorted csv file.
+5. After everything is done, the `metrics_changes.py` script will be done and play a sound to notify you that it is done.

 #### Generate_Images
 Considering that you now have the ck metrics statistics calculated, you are able to run the following command to execute the `generate_images.py` file: